dandoore/danscstuff/README.md

 Projects so far:

+* A.I.
+Tic Tac Toe (SAM Coupé and ZX) - a simple Tic Tac Toe game by Marcello Zaniboni
-Dan's C Demo - Awaiting support of some SAM features from Z88DK (mainly the POINT command so that the starfields work)
+* Dan's C Demo (SAM Coupé and ZX) - Awaiting support of some SAM features from Z88DK (mainly the POINT command so that the starfields work)